Barretto Point Park

-Barretto Point Park is a waterfront public park on the East River located in the Hunts Point neighborhood of the Bronx.
-New York City.
+Barretto Point Park is a waterfront public park on the East River located in the Hunts Point neighborhood of the Bronx, New York City, United States.
 Its namesake is Francis J. Barretto, a 19th-century merchant and State Assemblyman who lived in the area.

 History

 The New York City Department of Parks and Recreation acquired the property in 2001 from the City's Department of Environmental Protection, and the park opened to the public in 2006.
 The land on which the park was created was remediated and capped to make sure it was clean and safe.
 Prior to 1950, the site housed a sand and gravel operation and an asphalt plant.
 Between 1954 and 1978, the placement of fill on the site increased the size of the upland.

-Since 2008, Barretto Point Park has been host to a barge named The Floating Pool Lady.
+Since 2008, Barretto Point Park has been host to a barge named the Floating Pool Lady.
 The 20,000 square-foot vessel contains an outdoor 25-meter swimming pool with a pool house; locker rooms with showers; bathrooms; a children's spray shower; a gangplank leading to and from the barge; and other amenities, including a small amphitheater.